-Started by Edouard Heuer under the name of simply Heuer, the TAG Heuer brand as we know it came into being after a merger with TAG, manufacturers of technology used in Formula 1.
-Forging strong links with motorsport, TAG Heuer has become known as a stylish and innovative brand for the modern era.
+Started by Edouard Heuer under the name Heuer, the TAG Heuer brand came into being after a merger with TAG, manufacturers of technology used in Formula 1.
+Many TAG Heuer watches remain influenced by the sporting universe—from motor sports to golf— and we have a superb selection of pre-owned TAG Heuer models to purchase.
 Read moreView All

 TAG Heuer is a company with its roots firmly planted in motorsport.
 The brand originally started off as just Heuer, under the leadership of Edouard Heuer; a watchmaker with a passion for innovation, he started making watches at the tender age of 20.
 Such was his enthusiasm for his work, that with just nine years under his belt making watches, he had already patented one of the first crown winding mechanisms.
 Not twenty years later, he had also patented the oscillating pinion: a compact component that allowed precise engagement of the chronograph function.